-- Improve scalability.
+Improve scalability.
 When you scale up a single database system, it will eventually reach a physical hardware limit.
-If you divide data across multiple partitions, each of which is hosted on a separate server, you can scale out the system almost indefinitely.
+If you divide data across multiple partitions, each hosted on a separate server, you can scale out the system almost indefinitely.

-- Improve performance.
+Improve performance.
 Data access operations on each partition take place over a smaller volume of data.
-Provided that the data is partitioned in a suitable way, partitioning can make your system more efficient.
+Correctly done, partitioning can make your system more efficient.
 Operations that affect more than one partition can run in parallel.
-Each partition can be located near the application that uses it to minimize network latency.

-- Match the data store to the pattern of use.
+Match the data store to the pattern of use.
 Partitioning allows each partition to be deployed on a different type of data store, based on cost and the built-in features that data store offers.
-For example, large binary data can be stored in a blob data store, while more structured data can be held in a document database.
-For more information, see Building a polyglot solution in the patterns & practices guide and Data access for highly-scalable solutions: Using SQL, NoSQL, and polyglot persistence on the Microsoft website.
+For example, large binary data can be stored in blob storage, while more structured data can be held in a document database.
+See Choose the right data store.

-The three typical strategies for partitioning data are:
+There are three typical strategies for partitioning data:

-- Horizontal partitioning (often called sharding).
-In this strategy, each partition is a data store in its own right, but all partitions have the same schema.
-Each partition is known as a shard and holds a specific subset of the data, such as all the orders for a specific set of customers in an e-commerce application.
+Horizontal partitioning (often called sharding).
+In this strategy, each partition is a separate data store, but all partitions have the same schema.
+Each partition is known as a shard and holds a specific subset of the data, such as all the orders for a specific set of customers.

-- Functional partitioning.
+Functional partitioning.
 In this strategy, data is aggregated according to how it is used by each bounded context in the system.
-For example, an e-commerce system that implements separate business functions for invoicing and managing product inventory might store invoice data in one partition and product inventory data in another.
+For example, an e-commerce system might store invoice data in one partition and product inventory data in another.

-It’s important to note that the three strategies described here can be combined.
-They are not mutually exclusive, and we recommend that you consider them all when you design a partitioning scheme.
+These strategies can be combined, and we recommend that you consider them all when you design a partitioning scheme.
 For example, you might divide data into shards and then use vertical partitioning to further subdivide the data in each shard.
-Similarly, the data in a functional partition can be split into shards (which can also be vertically partitioned).

 Horizontal partitioning (sharding)

-The most important factor when implementing this partitioning strategy is the choice of sharding key.
+The most important factor is the choice of a sharding key.
 It can be difficult to change the key after the system is in operation.
-The key must ensure that data is partitioned so that the workload is as even as possible across the shards.
+The key must ensure that data is partitioned to spread the workload as evenly as possible across the shards.

-Note that different shards do not have to contain similar volumes of data.
-Rather, the more important consideration is to balance the number of requests.
-Some shards might be very large, but each item is the subject of a low number of access operations.
+The shards don't have to be the same size.
+It's more important to balance the number of requests.
+Some shards might be very large, but each item has a low number of access operations.
 Other shards might be smaller, but each item is accessed much more frequently.
-It is also important to ensure that a single shard does not exceed the scale limits (in terms of capacity and processing resources) of the data store that's being used to host that shard.
+It's also important to ensure that a single shard does not exceed the scale limits (in terms of capacity and processing resources) of the data store.

-Choose a sharding key that minimizes any future requirements to split large shards into smaller pieces, coalesce small shards into larger partitions, or change the schema that describes the data stored in a set of partitions.
+Choose a sharding key that minimizes any future requirements to split large shards, coalesce small shards into larger partitions, or change the schema.
 These operations can be very time consuming, and might require taking one or more shards offline while they are performed.

 If shards are replicated, it might be possible to keep some of the replicas online while others are split, merged, or reconfigured.
-However, the system might need to limit the operations that can be performed on the data in these shards while the reconfiguration is taking place.
-For example, the data in the replicas can be marked as read-only to limit the scope of inconsistences that might occur while shards are being restructured.
+However, the system might need to limit the operations that can be performed during the reconfiguration.
+For example, the data in the replicas might be marked as read-only to prevent data inconsistences.

-The most common use for vertical partitioning is to reduce the I/O and performance costs associated with fetching the items that are accessed most frequently.
+The most common use for vertical partitioning is to reduce the I/O and performance costs associated with fetching items that are frequently accessed.
 Figure 2 shows an example of vertical partitioning.
-In this example, different properties for each data item are held in different partitions.
-One partition holds data that is accessed more frequently, including the name, description, and price information for products.
-Another holds the volume in stock and the last ordered date.
+In this example, different properties of an item are stored in different partitions.
+One partition holds data that is accessed more frequently, including product name, description, and price.
+Another partition holds inventory data: the stock count and last-ordered date.

 In this example, the application regularly queries the product name, description, and price when displaying the product details to customers.
-The stock level and date when the product was last ordered from the manufacturer are held in a separate partition because these two items are commonly used together.
+Stock count and last- ordered date are held in a separate partition because these two items are commonly used together.

-This partitioning scheme has the added advantage that the relatively slow-moving data (product name, description, and price) is separated from the more dynamic data (stock level and last ordered date).
-An application might find it beneficial to cache the slow-moving data in memory if it is frequently accessed.
+Relatively slow-moving data (product name, description, and price) can be separated from the more dynamic data (stock level and last ordered date).
+Slow moving data is a good candidate for an application to cache in memory.

-Vertical partitioning can also reduce the amount of concurrent access that's needed to the data.
+Vertical partitioning can reduce the amount of concurrent access that's needed.

 Vertical partitioning operates at the entity level within a data store, partially normalizing an entity to break it down from a wide item to a set of narrow items.
 It is ideally suited for column-oriented data stores such as HBase and Cassandra.
 If the data in a collection of columns is unlikely to change, you can also consider using column stores in SQL Server.

-For systems where it is possible to identify a bounded context for each distinct business area or service in the application, functional partitioning provides a technique for improving isolation and data access performance.
-Another common use of functional partitioning is to separate read-write data from read-only data that's used for reporting purposes.
+When it's possible to identify a bounded context for each distinct business area in an application, functional partitioning is a way to improve isolation and data access performance.
+Another common use for functional partitioning is to separate read-write data from read-only data.
 Figure 3 shows an overview of functional partitioning where inventory data is separated from customer data.

 This partitioning strategy can help reduce data access contention across different parts of a system.